- Does home insurance cover winter storm damage?

 - Have all of the air and water blown out of exterior pipes, hoses and sprinkler systems to avoid water freezing inside.

-- If you’re traveling during the winter, ensure your house stays warm enough to avoid frozen pipes.
+- If you’re traveling during the winter, ensure your house stays warm enough and you have proper insulation to avoid frozen pipes.